Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

 }
 ```

+## Contact
+Email: `reslav.hollos@gmail.com`.

 ## Feedback
-All bug reports and suggestions are appreciated.
-Please check the [issue tracker](https://github.com/Radivarig/GUINodeEditorDocs/issues), either open a new issue or contact me directly via `reslav.hollos@gmail.com`.
+- For bug reports please check the issue tracker at https://github.com/Radivarig/GUI-Node-Editor_docs-and-issue-tracker/issues, you can open a new issue there or contact me directly via email.
+- All suggestions are appreciated and will improve the quality of this asset.

 ## API

-todo
+API is generated with **Doxygen** and is located in a separate file `GUINodeEditor_${version}_API.pdf`.

+> Keep in mind that this is the first release and some things might be missing.
+If you'd like to have something added just drop me an email with a suggestion.

+---
+Cheers, Reslav